Using “the” with an adjective and no noun most often gives the general meaning of “people who are …”

 THE LINK BETWEEN ADJECTIVES AND NOUNS

 Adjectives normally accompany nouns (or noun substitutes like pronouns).
 In the following examples, the adjectives are underlined, and the nouns they accompany are easily seen.

 (a) Educated people have a duty to help others.

 (b) Some ideas are difficult to understand.

 In (a), the adjective educated accompanies the nearby noun people, and in (b) difficult accompanies ideas.
 In (a), the adjective is directly before its noun, and in (b) it is after and separated by a linking verb.
-These are the normal positions of adjectives, though not all adjectives go in both (see 184.
-Adjectives with Restricted Positioning), and sometimes placement directly after the noun, as in the diagram below (see 109.
+These are the normal two positions of adjectives, though not all adjectives go in both (see 184.
+Adjectives with Restricted Positioning), and sometimes placement directly after the noun – as in the diagram below – is also possible (see 109.
 Placing an Adjective after its Noun).

-More on the characteristics of adjectives is in the Guinlist posts 66.
+More can be read about the characteristics of adjectives in 66.
 Types of Passive Verb Meaning and 98.
 “Very”, “Much” & “Very Much”.
 Other adjective posts can be accessed by clicking on ADJECTIVES in the “Categories” Menu on the right of this page.